ibm-cloud-docs/ibm-cloud-provider-for-terraform/provider/vpc-gen2-resources.md

 }
 ```

-### Sample IBM Cloud Provider plug-in for Terraform code to create a Load Balancer pool with HTTPS protocol.
+### Sample Terraform code to create a Load Balancer pool with HTTPS protocol.
 {: #lb-pool-https-sample2}

 ```